Kristina01111000/Drws_site/README.md

 		- maybe hubspot for wordpress plugin? it's free, other ones i've found are quite expensive
 		- or maybe quiz and survey master, they have a free version, see what is best
 		- i will be trying the quiz option for a learndash class first, might not work b/c they are not graded, they are split into categories
-	- did the paypal issue get fixed?
+	- did the paypal issue with the other site get fixed?
-	- i made the corners not be outlined, do you like how that looks?
+	- i made the corners not be outlinedon the home page, do you like how that looks?
 I think it looks better
-	- the audio sounds pretty good, i'll separate the rest of the class into sections that are around the same size
+	- the audio sounds good and is a good length, i'll separate the rest of the class into sections that are around the same size and put them in the google drive
-	- how many questions do you want for quizzes, currently i have 5
+	- Do you have a set number of questions you want for quizzes?
+I've been putting what feels right when I make them
 	- quiz for intro section (put direct link here)
 		- made the questions, do you like that style? (different amounts of potential answers, different styles of questions)
+	- i think i fixed other users getting to wordpress dashboard, I will try to brute force my way in today to see if i fixed it